The $P_2^1$ Margolis homology of connective topological modular forms: Introduction

 In Section~\ref{Sec:Margolis}, we recall some facts about the Steenrod algebra and its dual.
-We introduce the \emph{length} function $L$, which leads to an increasing filtration called the length filtration and consequently the length spectral sequence \eqref{LSS}, which computes the $\Pt$ Margolis homology of $\tmf$.
-While $d_0$ differentials are easy to calculate, the $d_2$ differentials are significantly harder.
-We denote the $E_2$ page of \eqref{LSS} by $\R$.
+We introduce the spectral sequence \eqref{LSS}, which computes the $\Pt$ Margolis homology of $\tmf$, and discuss the $d_0$ differentials in it.

-In Section~\ref{Sec:reduced}, we introduce the notion of reduced length, denoted $\ell$.
-We define $\SS$ to be the subalgebra of $\R$ generated by those elements for which $\ell(r) = L(r)$, and prove the following two results which form the backbone of this paper: \begin{enumerate}[(i)] \item $\SS \subset \MM(\tmf, \Pt)$ (see Corollary~\ref{cor:S}), and \item the $d_2$ differential of the length spectral sequence is $S$ linear (Lemma~\ref{d2linear}). \end{enumerate} Then we observe that $\R\modmod \SS$ is a direct sum of finite dimensional $\Lambda(\Q_1, \Pt)$-modules $M_{J}$ (see Lemma~\ref{lem:isoWM}).
-We end the section with Theorem~\ref{thm:dimension} where we count the dimension of $\MM(M_J, \Pt)$.